RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Asymptotic Properties

-\Cref{thm:theta} also holds for the modified 2SMM estimator $\check{\boldsymbol{\theta}} = \check{\mathbf{M}}^{-1} \check{\mathbf{m}}$ \parencite{Wall2000}.
-Our adapted version in \Cref{eq:final_param_est_theta}, however, introduces bias towards zero.
-This bias--variance trade-off is deliberate, as the reduction in variance increases efficiency in line with the standard rationale of regularization.
-In practice, we choose $v$ sufficiently small so that effect size estimates remain essentially unaffected.
+All proofs are provided in \Cref{sec:append_proofs}. \Cref{thm:theta} also holds for the modified 2SMM estimator $\check{\boldsymbol{\alpha}} = \check{\mathbf{M}}^{-1} \check{\mathbf{m}}$ \parencite{Wall2000}.
+Our adapted version in \Cref{eq:final_param_est_theta}, however, introduces a deliberate bias towards zero, whereby the reduction in variance increases overall efficiency in line with the standard rationale of regularization.
+Specifically, the bias derivation based on Singular Value Decomposition (SVD) shows that the ridge penalty $v$ shrinks the coordinates of the true coefficient along the principal components of the data \parencite{Hastie2020}.
+For a standardized principal component with unit variance, this bias simplifies to: